edwinmoradian90/systems-design/queues.md

   With data memoized in a queue, outages will not be as scary and many needless job failures can be avoided until the failed service is back online.

+# Queue models

+### **Publish-subscribe**

+The publish-subscribe model, or pub-sub, is a model that allows one or many producers to broadcase messages to multiple consumers.

+**Implementing a pub-sub model**

+Pub-subs utilize exchanges, like a telephone exchange that routes messages from the sender to the receiver through the infrastructure based on certain logic.

+There are different types of exchanges available in messgae queues, some of which are: direct, topic, headers, and fanout.
+Each has its own use case.

+The fanout exchange is what we use to implement a pub-sub pattern.
+It works by pushing the messages to the queue and the consumers will receive the message broadcast.
+The relationship between the exchange and the queue is known as binding.

+The pub-sub pattern is responsible for delivering real-time news, updates, notifications on social apps to users.
+When you follow a page, you will start receiving updates.

+### **Point-to-point model**

+In a point-to-point model, a message from the producer is consumed by only one consumer.
+While pub-sub is like a many-to-many relationship, point-to-point is like a one-to-one relationship.

 # Most popular queuing systems

 - Redis